zl-liu/o1a-visa-app/o1a-visa-system-design.md

 - Phase 1: 8 extraction calls, 1 per category.

-- Phase 2: 8 evaluation calls, 1 per category
+- Phase 2: 8 evaluation calls, 1 per category.
+Phase 1 and Phase 2 are also guided by USCIS guidelines, "Appendix: Satisfying the O-1A Evidentiary Requirements"

 - Phase 3: Aggregation and final assessment: Low, Medium or High.

 Philosophy: Divide & Conquer.
 I personally choose this strategy based on past experience with detectors, extractors and evaluators.